Top Ten Maui Surf Spots

 Kaanapali Beach

 Located on the West coast of Maui, Kaanapali is more known for its high-end luxury hotels and golf resorts then it’s surf but when there is swell Kaanapali can be a very fun wave.
 Working on North, Northwest and Southwest swell directions there is both a left and a right that breaks over a reef.
 The wave is pretty soft when its small but a nice wedgy right apprears when the swell is head high and up.
+This makes it on the list of the best Maui surfing beaches for beginners.
 Combine all the tourist and locals that work or live in the area and this place can get crowded when it’s on.

 BEST SWELL DIRECTION: North, Northwest, Southwest